 - Accessible online classes.
 DRC works with faculty to ensure all information in web-based or web-enhanced classes is fully accessible.

 - Faculty Notification letter.
-DRC provides letters for students to take to their professors listing their accommodations.
+DRC provides letters upon request by students for their professors listing their accommodations.

 - Faculty and staff consultation.
 DRC works with faculty, staff and administrators to facilitate classroom and testing accommodations.
 We also provide information on good teaching strategies that work for all students, and that lessen the need for individual accommodations.